AsumVictor/endiAPI/GMAIL_AUTH_TROUBLESHOOTING.md

 - Port **465** with `EMAIL_SECURE=true` (SSL)

 #### Issue: "Less Secure Apps" (Deprecated)
 **Solution:** This feature is deprecated.
-App Passwords with 2-Step Verification are required.
+You MUST use App Passwords with 2-Step Verification.

 #### Issue: Account Restrictions
 **Check:**